jf-tech/omniparser/doc/csv_in_depth.md

 ```

 - `delimiter`: self-explanatory.
-    - Note 1: the delimiter doesn't have to be of a single character.
+    - Note 1: the delimiter must be of a single character.
     - Note 2: the delimiter doesn't have to be limited to ASCII character(s), utf8 is supported.

 - `replace_double_quotes`: omniparser will replace any occurrences of double quotes `"` with single